Computers & Wi-Fi

 - Use your own device; no password required.

-- Connect to Lafayette Public Library Guest; launch a browser window; read and accept terms and conditions.
+- Connect to Library Guest; from notification or a browser window, read and accept terms and conditions.

 - Lafayette Public Library does not provide security or virus protection.